 - SOCWK 321R Social Work with Families

-Applicants with a completed Bachelor of Arts degree (or equivalent) but who have not completed one or more of the BSW prerequisite courses may be considered for admission to the next available entry point to the Bachelor of Social Work program, conditional on successful completion of the prerequisite courses listed below with a cumulative overall average in the courses of at least 75%.
+Applicants with a completed Bachelor of Arts degree (or equivalent) but who have not completed one or more of the BSW prerequisite courses may be eligible for admission into the next available entry point to the Bachelor of Social Work program.
+The conditional admission is based on successful completion of all academic requirementswith a cumulative overall average in the courses of at least 75%.
+Please see required pre-requisite courses for further details.

-*Applicants can continue working on outstanding prerequisite courses during the application process by applying for admission as Arts Non-degree/Post-degree students.
+*Applicants can continue working on outstanding prerequisite (and degree) courses during the application process by applying for admission as Arts Non-degree/Post-degree students.
 For further information please contact: Margaret Girodat

-Effective for Fall 2021, applicants to the University of Waterloo who hold a Social Service Worker diploma and who are applying to the SDS/BSW pathway at Renison University College are eligible for conditional admission consideration to the BSW Program.
+Effective for Fall 2021, applicants to the University of Waterloo who hold a Social Service Worker diploma (or equivalent) and who are applying to the SDS/BSW pathway at Renison University College are eligible for conditional admission consideration to the BSW Program.
 This will be conditional on their completion of a Bachelor of Arts degree in Social Development Studies (SDS) with a 70% minimum GPA (including the 10 BSW pre-requisite social work courses).
 This constitutes a one-step pathway to the BSW degree.
+For more information regaring the Social Service Worker Pathway, please visit this link: BSW Social Service Pathway

 For more information about the BSW program contact: firstname.lastname@example.org